-You may have a handful of bank accounts and think that it’s a lot, but have you met someone with more than 20?
-Meet James Royal, Bankrate’s investing and wealth management reporter who has about two dozen of them.
+It’s not uncommon for someone to have several bank accounts, but have you met someone with more than 20?
+James Royal, Bankrate’s investing and wealth management reporter, has about two dozen of them.

-“It’s all part of an investing strategy that I explain in my book ‘The Zen of Thrift Conversions.’” says Royal.
+“It’s all part of an investing strategy that I explain in my book, ‘The Zen of Thrift Conversions,’” Royal says.
 “The gist of the strategy is that by being a depositor at the bank you get to take advantage of the bank’s future IPO [initial public offering], and these IPOs have a record of being lucrative for investors and then being acquired at a substantial premium.”

-This unconventional investment strategy likely isn’t for the average investor, but nonetheless, there’s certainly a lot we can learn from Royal on how to manage multiple accounts.
-Here’s how he keeps everything straight and safe.
+This unconventional investment strategy likely isn’t for the average investor, but there’s certainly a lot to be learned from Royal on how to manage multiple accounts.

 1. Track everything in a spreadsheet

-Royal keeps things old fashioned and manually tracks everything — we’re talking balances, interest rates, prospective earnings — in a spreadsheet.
+Royal keeps things old fashioned and manually tracks everything — balances, interest rates, prospective earnings — in a spreadsheet.

-“You have to be business-like about it.” says Royal.
+“You have to be businesslike about it.”
+Royal says.
 “I track all the login information, feed the accounts with deposits, log in and check on the accounts from time to time.
 If you’re using this strategy extensively, you need to really manage it and be on top of things, so a spreadsheet is a great tool to give you that perspective.”

-Not only does the spreadsheet method help Royal centrally track everything, but it also helps him avoid putting his financial information online — which is something he personally prefers to avoid.
+Not only does the spreadsheet method help Royal centrally track everything, but it also helps him avoid putting his financial information online — something he prefers to avoid.

 2. Create unique passwords for every account

-When it comes to creating a unique password, it’s recommended that you use a random assortment of upper and lower case letters, numbers and symbols so that your password is harder to guess.
+When it comes to creating a unique password, use a random assortment of upper and lower case letters, numbers and symbols so that your password is harder to guess.

-Additionally, engaging two-factor authentication on your financial accounts is another smart move in protecting your personal information.
+Additionally, engaging two-factor authentication on your financial accounts adds another layer of protection to personal information.

 3. Keep all accounts active

-“For most individuals, one or two accounts is probably enough.” says Royal.
+“For most individuals, one or two accounts is probably enough.”
+Royal says.
 “Each use [bank account] has its place and I don’t limit myself to a number, but rather just try to find the best deal if I’m looking to maximize earnings in a bank account.”

 4. Minimize transfer fees